Old Bailey: History

 The present building dates from 1902 and was officially opened by King Edward VII on 27 February 1907.
 It was designed by E. W. Mountford and co-occupies the site of the demolished prison.
 Above the main entrance is inscribed the admonition: "Defend the Children of the Poor & Punish the Wrongdoer".

 On the dome above the court stands the court's symbolic gilt bronze statue of Lady Justice by sculptor F. W. Pomeroy (made 1905–1906).
 She holds a sword in her right hand and the scales of justice in her left.
 The statue is popularly supposed to show blind Justice, but the figure is not blindfolded: the courthouse brochures explain that this is because Lady Justice was originally not blindfolded, and because her "maidenly form" is supposed to guarantee her impartiality which renders the blindfold redundant.

-During the Blitz of World War II, the Old Bailey was bombed and severely damaged, but reconstruction work restored most of it in the early 1950s.
+During the Blitz of the Second World War, the Old Bailey was bombed and severely damaged, but reconstruction work restored most of it in the early 1950s.
 In 1952, the restored interior of the Grand or Great Hall of the Central Criminal Court was once again open.
 This hall (underneath the dome) is decorated with paintings commemorating the Blitz, as well as quasi-historical scenes of St Paul's Cathedral with nobles outside.
 Running around the entire hall are a series of axioms, some of biblical reference.
 They read:

 Between 1968 and 1972, a new South Block, designed by the architects Donald McMorran and George Whitby, was built to accommodate more modern courts.

 In 1973, the Belfast Brigade of the Provisional IRA exploded a car bomb in the street outside, killing one and injuring 200 people.
 A shard of glass is preserved as a reminder, embedded in the wall at the top of the main stairs.

 The hall (and its floor) was decorated with many busts and statues, chiefly of British monarchs, but also of legal figures, and those who achieved renown by campaigning for improvement in prison conditions from 1700 to 1900.
 This part of the building also housed the stenographers' offices until the stenographers were replaced by technology in March 2012.
+On 7 February 2024, around 1,500 people were forced to evacuate the building following a fire and reports of five separate explosions at the rear of the Central Criminal Court.
+Defendants on remand were returned to prison and juries were sent home.

 Management

 Until 2017, the court manager was known by the title of the Secondary of the City of London, an ancient title of a City officer.
+His Majesty's Courts and Tribunals Service manages the courts and administers the trials but the building itself is owned by the City of London Corporation, which finances the maintenance and running of the building and the staff costs out of their own resources.